llpeterson/internetworking/trend.md

 UDP packet.
-This means a VXLAN-based virtual network (which is often referred to as an *overlay network*) runs on top of an IP-based network, which in turn runs on an underlying ethernet (or perhaps in just one VLAN of said underlying ethernet).
+This means a VXLAN-based virtual network (which is often referred to as an *overlay network*) runs on top of an IP-based network, which in turn runs on an underlying ethernet (or perhaps in just one VLAN of the underlying ethernet).
 VXLAN also makes it possible for one cloud tenant to have multiple VLANs of their own, which allows them to segregate their own internal traffic.
 This means it is ultimately possible to have a VLAN encapsulated in a VXLAN overlay